manhhungpc/surtr/README.md

 ### Future works:

--   Add Supabase, Firebase template for Typescript
+-   Add Supabase, Firebase, PostgreSQL template for Typescript
 -   Add templates for Javascript
 -   Check for working of all templates